University of Texas at Tyler School of Medicine

-The University of Texas at Tyler School of Medicine is a planned medical school in Tyler, Texas.
-It will be the graduate medical school of the University of Texas at Tyler.
-The UT Tyler School of Medicine will be the first medical school in East Texas, the seventh medical school in the University of Texas System, and 16th medical school in the state of Texas.
+The University of Texas at Tyler School of Medicine is a medical school in Tyler, Texas.
+The UT Tyler School of Medicine is the first medical school in East Texas, the seventh medical school in the University of Texas System, and 16th medical school in the state of Texas.
 Plans for the school were announced on 6 February 2020 by the UT System.
 The Board of Regents granted approval on 27 February 2020.
 The school is intended to help increase access to healthcare in the East Texas region.
-The school is expected to enroll its first class in the Fall of 2023.
+The school enrolled its first class of 40 students on July 1, 2023.

 History

 In December 2019, the UT System Board of Regents unanimously agreed to merge The University of Texas Health Science Center at Tyler (UTHSCT) under The University of Texas at Tyler, creating a single unified institution.
 Two months later, the UT System formally announced its intention to establish a new medical school, the first in the East Texas region, that will be added under the new unified UT Tyler administration.
 The medical school is expected to open in 2023.

 In November 2021, the UT System Board of Regents approved the purchase of land adjacent to UT Health East Texas' hospital in Tyler's medical district for construction of the school.

 In February 2021, the Liaison Committee on Medical Education (LCME) classified UT Tyler as an applicant school for LCME accreditation.

-In March 2022, representatives from the SACSCOC will conduct their final walkthrough of each of the four UT Tyler campuses as part of the School of Medicine's accreditation.
+In March 2022, representatives from the SACSCOC conducted their final walkthrough of each of the four UT Tyler campuses as part of the School of Medicine's accreditation.

-In June 2022, LCME granted the school it's preliminary accreditation status.
+In June 2022, LCME granted the school its preliminary accreditation status.